DimitarStoyanoff/compose-calendar/README.md

 ### Note on desugaring

 The library uses desugaring.
-Though the APK size does not increase significantly in this exact use case, if you do not wish to introduce desugaring to your project you can instead use the `setSelectedRanges(data: List<Pair<Long, Long?>>)` function (see sample project) to set the ranges in a backwards-compatible manner.
+Though the APK size does not increase significantly in this exact use case, if you do not wish to introduce desugaring to your project you can instead use the `setSelectedRanges(data: List<Pair<Long, Long?>>)` function to set the ranges in a backwards-compatible manner.

+Check out the sample project for more details.

 ## License